isaureCdB/ProtNAff/README.md

 - The [figures_protnaff notebook](./figures_protnaff.ipynb) is the notebook that
 uses the JSONs from `data_protnaff.ipynb` to create the figures from the paper.

+- The [figures_dna_protnaff notebook](./figures_dna_protnaff.fr) is a notebook
+that is doing the figures for DNA instead of RNA, there is not a lot of changes compared to both data_protnaff and figures_protnaff.

 --------------------------------------------------------------------------
 ### Work in progress
 --------------------------------------------------------------------------